-The Company's principal business and current focus is the evaluation and potential development of the Chvaletice Manganese Project (the "Project"), which involves the re-processing of a manganese deposit hosted in historic mine tailings in the Czech Republic to produce high-purity manganese products in an environmentally-sound manner.
+The Company's principal business and current focus is the evaluation and potential development of the Chvaletice Manganese Project (the "Project"), which involves the re-processing of a manganese deposit hosted in historic mine tailings in the Czech Republic in order to produce high-purity manganese products in an economically, socially and environmentally-sound manner.

-This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Euro Manganese Inc. ("EMI" or "the Company"), prepared as of May 10, 2019, supplements, but does not form part of the Company's unaudited condensed consolidated interim financial statements for the three and six months ended March 31, 2019, and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, including IAS 34 Interim Financial Reporting.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Euro Manganese Inc. ("EMI" or "the Company"), prepared as of August 7, 2019, supplements, but does not form part of the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended June 30, 2019, and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, including IAS 34 Interim Financial Reporting.